 A presumed case of COVID-19 is defined as an individual who is experiencing any COVID symptoms and has possible contact with someone who is COVID-19 positive or has a presumed COVID-19 diagnosis.

-- Campus and library are currently open regular hours for students and 2020 graduates only.
+Campus and library are currently open regular hours for students and the public.

-- Masks must be worn on campus at all times when in the presence of others, regardless of vaccination status.
+Masks must be worn on campus at all times when in the presence of others, regardless of vaccination status.

 Faculty have the option to remove masks for lectures, provided there is ample space between faculty and students for the duration of the class and the faculty member is fully vaccinated.

-Staff are not required to wear masks when in their offices alone.
+Staff are not required to wear masks when in their office alone.